ironsheep/P2-vscode-extensions/TASKS.md

 There are a number of types of tasks and places Task definitions live.
 These include [Auto-detected Tasks](https://code.visualstudio.com/docs/editor/tasks#_task-autodetection), [User level tasks](https://code.visualstudio.com/docs/editor/tasks#_user-level-tasks), and [Custom Tasks](https://code.visualstudio.com/docs/editor/tasks#_custom-tasks).
 Tasks when run, can be crafted to depend upon the running of other tasks  See: [Compound Tasks](https://code.visualstudio.com/docs/editor/tasks#_compound-tasks)  Some tasks can be [run in background](https://code.visualstudio.com/docs/editor/tasks#_background-watching-tasks) such as file watchers which execute when a file has been changed.

 When you run VScode on multiple operating systems and want to be able to run a projects tasks on whichever machine you are on then you can specify os-specific alternatives to be used withing the task.
 See [Operating system specific properties](https://code.visualstudio.com/docs/editor/tasks#_operating-system-specific-properties)

+Another VSCode mechanism we are determining if it will be useful is the: [Task Provider Extension](https://code.visualstudio.com/api/extension-guides/task-provider).
+If we find this is useful we can add a Task Provder element to our existing extension in order to facilitate our updating task files we use for P1 and P2 development.

 ...More TBA...